 Degree: PsyD License

 Offers comprehensive, supervised training and a strong foundation in school psychological theory and clinical practices that are evidence-based, culturally responsive, socially just, and collaborative.
 This is one of only 14 school psychology PsyD programs to receive APA accreditation (currently on contingency).
 A bilingual concentration is available.
+An optional Graduate Credential in Neurosequential Model in Education™ (NME) is also available.
 Graduates experience a 100% job placement rate.

 Interest Categories: Education & Counseling

 Campus: CU Denver

 Accreditation: APA Accredited (on contingency) and NASP approved

 University of Colorado Denver's School Psychology Doctor of Psychology (PsyD) program offers comprehensive, supervised training and a strong foundation in school psychological theory and clinical practices that are evidence-based, culturally responsive, socially just and collaborative.
 The foundational mission of the program is to train culturally and linguistically responsive school psychologists.
 All of the courses revolve around themes of equity and social justice.
 We meet the highest standards in the profession.
 This program is one of only 14 School Psychology PsyD programs in the country to receive APA accreditation.
 It is one of only a handful of APA-accredited programs in the country that offers an optional bilingual school psychologist concentration.
 The program has a 100 percent job placement rate.

 Many of our out-of-state students qualify for the Western Interstate Commission for Higher Education (WICHE) program.
 Residents of WICHE member states qualify to pay resident tuition.
 See if you qualify for WICHE.

 Students in this degree program will:

 Students in the optional bilingual school psychologist concentration will: